-Whether you are a disabled or senior citizen Medicare recipient, this guide is for you and your caregivers and family members.
+As a Medicare recipient, regardless of age, the guide is for you and your caregivers and family members.
 Take advantage of our SHIBA support network by calling our toll-free number, 800-247-4422, to make an appointment with a SHIBA counselor.